jonas-diete/timestablecoach/README.md

 ### Development

+09/07/2023 - Added personal best times (PBs).
+The game now records what your PB for each timestable is when you achieve a gold medal.

 12/05/2023 - Rewrote functions to display timer, using requestAnimationFrame instead of setInterval, allowing more precision.
 Now the time records and displays correctly up to 1/100 of a second.

 08/05/2023 - Added playwright and wrote a few tests checking login is working correctly